nvim-neorg/neorg/docs/NFF-0.1-spec.md

 #### Carryover Tags
   Neorg provides a more convenient method of defining tags, one that does not require an `@end` token.
 These are called carryover tags, because they carry over and apply only to the next paragraph.
-They can be denoted with a `$` token, rather than a `@` token.
+They can be denoted with a `#` token, rather than a `@` token.
   Carryover tags are most commonly used with the `comment` tag, as writing:
   ```
-	$comment
+	#comment
 	This part of the document needs refactoring

 	* Reasons why dark chocolate is better than white chocolate